-The Business Administration program provides students with course options for their chosen business support services career pathway.
-Students will be able to choose from three options to develop marketable skills in their focused area: accounting, business administrative technology, or medical office administration.
-Students completing a certificate in one of these areas will enter the workforce ready to meet the needs of the workplace.
-The A.A.S. degree option provides additional business skills to move into supervisory positions and/or pursue a bachelor's degree at a university.
+The Business Administration program provides students with course options for their chosen career field.
+Students choose from three areas of study to develop marketable skills in their focused area of support: accounting, administrative, or medical office.
+Students earning a certificate or AAS degree will enter the workforce ready to meet the needs of the workplace.